• Skip to main content

 Instructions

 • Preheat the oven to 400°.
-Preheat a cast iron skillet over on the stovetop over medium high heat and add olive oil.
+Preheat a cast iron skillet on the stovetop over medium high heat and add olive oil.
 Season the chicken on all sides with salt and pepper.
 Sear the chicken breast, skin side down, in the hot oil, about 4 to 5 minutes.

 • Transfer the skillet to the oven to finish cooking through.
 This can take anywhere from 20 to 40 minutes depending on the thickness of your chicken breast.